grapa-dev/grapa/maintainers/IMPLEMENTATION/DATA_TYPES/ARRAY_VECTOR_CONVERSION_ARCHITECTURE.md

 ## Overview

-Grapa implements a sophisticated bidirectional conversion system between `$ARRAY` and `$VECTOR` types to provide users with seamless interoperability while leveraging the optimal capabilities of each type.
+Grapa implements a sophisticated bidirectional conversion system between `$LIST` and `$VECTOR` types to provide users with seamless interoperability while leveraging the optimal capabilities of each type.

 ## Core Principle

 **Arrays and vectors are conceptually similar but optimized for different use cases:**
-- `$ARRAY`: General-purpose collections, flexible indexing, mixed types
+- `$LIST`: General-purpose collections, flexible indexing, mixed types
 - `$VECTOR`: Mathematical operations, linear algebra, homogeneous numeric data

 **The conversion system allows:**